SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 We will go by steps.

 `SpPropertyStyle` has 5 subclasses: `SpContainerStyle`, `SpDrawStyle`, `SpFontStyle`, `SpTextStyle`, and `SpGeometryStyle`.
 These subclasses define the 5 types of properties that exist.
-On the class side, the method `stonName` that indicates the name that we must put in the STON file.
+On the class side, the method `stonName` indicates the name that we must put in the STON file.

 !!todo stonName above is unclear